 One of the biggest challenges in responsive web design (RWD) is presenting tabular data.
 Large

-through on an example.
+look at an example.

 - Product and Price are most important.
 So they should never be hidden.

-show them as pop-ins
+only show them as pop-ins.

 Responsive Column Control